kelvintawe12/ceh-original/README.md

 ## Contact
 For any inquiries, please reach out to us at circularhub@gmail.com.

-Thank you for your interest in the Circular Economy Hub!
+Thank you for your interest in the Circular Economy Hub we look foward to getting your feed back!